CSE110-Team17/cse110-sp23-group17/DERISK.md

 ## BROWSER TESTING
 ### Concern:
-We worried that certain feature will not work on certain brower (mostly safari) but will work perfectly on another brower (mostly chrome/firefox).
+We were worried that certain feature will not work on certain brower (mostly safari) but will work perfectly on another brower (mostly chrome/firefox).
 So we want to make sure that our project can work on different browser.

 ### Solution:
 We use the website caniuse.com to check on what will work on which brower and use that as reference to implement our project.